miguno/avro-cli-examples/README.md

 [Reading and Writing Avro Files From the Command Line](http://www.michael-noll.com/blog/2013/03/17/reading-and-writing-avro-files-from-the-command-line/#json-to-binary-avro) from April 2013 for more information about using Avro Tools.

+# Getting Avro Tools

+You can get a copy of the latest stable Avro Tools jar file from the [Avro Releases](http://avro.apache.org/releases.html#Download) page.
+The actual file is in the ``java`` subdirectory of a given Avro release version.

+Here is a direct link to [avro-tools-1.7.4.jar](http://www.us.apache.org/dist/avro/avro-1.7.4/java/avro-tools-1.7.4.jar) (11 MB) on the US Apache mirror site.

 # File overview

 * [twitter.avro](https://github.com/miguno/avro-cli-examples/blob/master/twitter.avro) -- data records in uncompressed